 When organizing a kitchen, start with what's on show organizing kitchen countertops as well as the kitchen shelving that can introduce personality and design flair but can quickly descend into chaos.
 ‘When choosing items for kitchen shelves I tend to pick a color palette that complements either the backsplash or kitchen cabinets and use that color throughout styling the kitchen,’ says interior designer Enass Mahmoud.

 ‘Remember to organize and style your shelves by grouping your items into clusters of threes or odd numbers and add different heights and sizes in each cluster.
 This will help give your shelves some balance and help keep them looking tidy,’ adds Enass.

 You can use a utensil holder to help keep things organized – and in their place – in your kitchen.
-Pick a design that blends with your space, to hold everything from your spatula to your whisk.
+Holders, containers and jars can also assist with organizing deep pantry shelves, corralling items for a tidy finish.

 ‘We love to provide vertical storage for oven trays and chopping boards.
 Storing these items vertically rather than horizontally makes them far easier to pull out and you can easily store nearly any size tray or board,’ advises Neil Matthews, director of Lewis Alderson.